 E. & J. Gallo Winery offers a broad array of products that total 90 brands and include table and sparkling wines, beverage products, dessert wines and distilled spirits.

 With products available in more than 90 countries, E. & J. Gallo Winery is the largest exporter of California wine, and imports wines from Argentina, Italy, New Zealand and Spain.

-E. & J. Gallo owns ten wineries and over 20,000 acres of vineyards across the state of California.
+E. & J. Gallo owns fifteen wineries strategically located in wine regions throughout California and Washington and over 20,000 acres of vineyards across the state of California.
 In addition, the company maintains contracts with growers around the state that assist with yearly supply.

 E. & J. Gallo Winery was recognized as the first winery in the U.S. to receive the International Standards Organization’s ISO 14001 certification, created to assist companies with reducing impacts on the environment.

 E. & J. Gallo Winery has led the way in developing and refining new environmentally friendly practices such as minimizing the use of synthetic chemicals, fertilizers and pesticides, recycling and reusing processed water, creating new wetlands and protecting existing riparian habitats.